Zir0-93/zir0-93.github.io/_posts/2018-11-25-API_Tables.md

 title:  "API Documentation Using Tables"
 icon: /images/api-settings.png
 date:   2018-11-20 15:04:23
-tags: [REST APIs, API Table, documentation]
+tags: [rest, API Table, documentation]
 description: It's well known that APIs need developer-friendly docs in order to gain widespread adoption.
 However, little if any improvement in the REST API visualization methods have been made over the past few years.
 Nowadays, most API docs and developer portals adopt a Swagger UI type of format where all the endpoints in the specification are simply listed, one after another within categories.
 This format does a good job of communicating the low-level details of each endpoint; However, when dealing with increased API complexity, developers need a way to get a high level understanding of the API **before** diving down into those low-level details.

 excerpt_separator: <!--more-->